oisdk/site/drafts/list-manipulation-tricks.markdown

 bibliography: Lists.bib
 ---

-This post is a collection of some of the tricks I've learned for efficiently manipulating lists in Haskell.
+This post is a collection of some of the tricks I've learned for manipulating lists in Haskell.
 Each one starts with a puzzle: you should try the puzzle yourself before seeing the solution!